Sansone10/Project/README.md

 # Project
+OCT Image Classification on Diabetic Retinopathy
-It is for master project.
+It is for the master project.